MirayXS/EclipseMM2-Ethanoj1/README.md

-# EclipseMM2 (discontinued)
+# EclipseMM2 (discontinued, use Eclipse Hub)

 Hello!
 This is a script for [Murder Mystery 2](https://roblox.com/games/142823291/Murder-Mystery-2).
-The script has assassin compatiility for the gamemode inside of Murder Mystery 2. **This script has been discontinued in favor of Eclipse Hub in mid September 2021, use Eclipse Hub instead**
+The script has assassin compatiility for the gamemode inside of Murder Mystery 2. **This script has been discontinued in favor of Eclipse Hub in mid September 2021, use Eclipse Hub instead.** This script will eventually be shut down around the end of 2023.

 ## Compatibility